What can I recycle in my blue bin?

 My bin was not emptied on its designated day, what do I do?

-If you presented your bin on the correct day & date before 7am and it has not been emptied, by 6pm of that day, please utilise the online form, MyGlasgow app or contact the Customer Care Centre (0141 287 9700).
+If you presented your bin on the correct day and date before 7am and it has not been emptied, by 6pm of that day, please utilise the online form, MyGlasgow app or contact the Customer Care Centre (0141 287 9700).
 Arrangements will be made for your bin to be emptied as soon as possible.
 Please also check to make sure your bin has not had a sticker placed on it highlighting that it is contaminated with items that should not have been placed in the bin.

 I forgot to put my bin out on time?
 Do I need to wait until the next scheduled uplift?